BerniFleck/TDDBookmarking/README.md

 - [x] ensure that the browser sorts the bookmarks correctly by their rating  - descending
 - [x] ensure that the browser sorts the bookmarks correctly by their rating even when one increases its rating
 - [x] ensure that a newly created bookmark is at the bottom of the order when no other equal rating exist
-- [ ] ensure that bookmarks are sorted correctly by their rating and on equal ones, they are ordered by their URL
+- [x] ensure that bookmarks are sorted correctly by their rating and on equal ones, they are sorted by their URL